plasmicapp/plasmic/packages/nextjs-app-router/README.md

   // to extract query data.
   newSearchParams.set("plasmicSsr", "true");

+  if (process.env.VERCEL_AUTOMATION_BYPASS_SECRET) {
+    // If protection bypass is enabled, use it to ensure fetching from
+    // the SSR endpoint will not return the authentication page HTML newSearchParams.set(
+      "x-vercel-protection-bypass",
+      process.env.VERCEL_AUTOMATION_BYPASS_SECRET
+    );
+  }

   // Fetch the data from the endpoint using the new search params const prefetchedQueryData = await fetchExtractedQueryData(
     `${prepassHost}${pathname}?${newSearchParams.toString()}`